-Building Orientation and Entry Design North Main Street All Other Streets Building orientation and entry design standards require that buildings within the DTNW District are oriented toward the pedestrian realm, and provide legible, predictable points of access along their frontages.
+Building Orientation and Entry Design North Main Street and southeastern- facing frontage of Turner Street NW All Other Streets Building orientation and entry design standards require that buildings within the DTNW District are oriented toward the pedestrian realm, and provide legible, predictable points of access along their frontages.
 The primary elevation of a building shall be oriented to face a street.
-In the case of a building with frontage on Main Street and any other street, the primary elevation shall be oriented toward Main Street.
-4 4 All buildings shall have a public entrance from the sidewalk along all street-facing frontages.
+In the case of a building with frontage on Main Street and any other street, the primary elevation shall be oriented toward Main Street. ~ 4 All buildings shall have a public entrance from the sidewalk along all street-facing frontages.
 Where a building contains multiple tenant spaces on a ground floor street-facing frontage, each tenant space shall have a public entrance from the sidewalk.
 This standard does not apply where residential dwelling units are located on the ground floor.
-The Zoning Administrator may modify or waive this standard if it is determined that, due to site constraints, it is not possible to provide such entrances.
-Where a building contains frontage on a public plaza, public entrances may be provided from the plaza.
-Such entrances are considered to meet the requirement for a public entrance from the sidewalk.
+The Zoning Administrator may modify or waive this standard if it is determined that, due to site constraints, it is not possible to provide such entrances. ~ Where a building contains frontage on a public plaza, public entrances may be provided from the plaza.
+Such entrances are considered to meet the requirement for a public entrance from the sidewalk. ~ 4

 Public entrances shall be visually distinctive from the remainder of the façade on which they are located.
 Entrances shall contain architectural features that provide weather protection and add visual interest to the structure.
-All public entrances must be operable.

-For buildings 200 feet in length or greater, the maximum spacing between public entrances is limited to 75 feet.
+All public entrances must be operable. ✓ > For buildings 200 feet in length or greater, the maximum spacing between public entrances is limited to 75 feet.
 Where entrances to individual residential dwelling units are located on the ground floor, all such entrances shall be a minimum of eighteen inches above the grade of the adjacent sidewalk to provide a sense of privacy.
-This requirement may be adjusted or waived by the Zoning Administrator in the case of unique topographical conditions that preclude such designs.
+This requirement may be adjusted or waived by the Zoning Administrator in the case of unique topographical conditions that preclude such designs. ✓

 Public entrances shall be visually distinctive from the remainder of the facade on which they are located All buildings shall have a public entrance from the sidewalk along all street-facing frontages.
-Where a building contains multiple tenant spaces on a ground floor street-facing frontage, each tenant spaces on all shades and spaces on a ground floor street-facing frontage, each tenant spaces on a ground floor street-facing frontage, each tenant space shall have a public entrance from the sidewalk
+Where a building contains multiple tenant spaces on a ground floor street-facing frontage, each tenant space shall have a public entrance from the sidewalk along all street-facing frontage, each tenant space shall have a public entrance from the sidewalk For buildings 200 feet in length or greater, the maximum spacing between public entrances linked to 75 repet.